MinimineLP/mcscript-java/README.md

   - open the Minecraft Launcher
   - click on "profiles"
   - enable "advanced settings"
-  - click on o profile of your choice
+  - click on a profile of your choice
   - enable "java programm file"
   - copy the path
   - in the file "mcscript.bat" replace the word "java" with the path
   - remove the w from the javaw in the path and save the file (you can now close it) Batch file:
 ```bat
 @echo off
 if "%1"=="" (